martinmoene/libstdc-error/crt_proxy_lib/readme.md

   - if no user provided **defaults** are used
     - no locking
     - stderr as a log target
-- **Which version of C?**
+- **Which version of C99?**
-- it is a "cat and mouse" game one has to play with CL.exe to find out which C features are enabled or not
+- it is a "cat and mouse" game one has to play with CL.exe to find out which C99 features are enabled or not
   - that might change with each visual studio update.
 - we will not use deprecated crt function, whatever that means.
   - we will always try and use 'safe' versions